ethanvernon/mern-meteorite-explorer/README.md

 # NASA Meteorite Landing Web Service

 ### Summary
 This project uses HTML, CSS, React.js, Ant Design, axios, Bootstrap, and SASS.
 It was completed between May 17th and May 25th for acceptance into a pair-programming cohort called Chingu.
 This web service uses tabulation to help users search and view meteorite landings found in NASA's Meteorite Landing database.
+It is available here: https://ethanvernon.github.io/mern-meteorite-explorer/

 ### Landing page
 Responsive, full-screen landing page with shooting star animation.